syedyasirkamal/agileproject/README.md

 # Project Part 3

 ### Forecast
-> The Forecast for our first sprint is 16 Story Points (using the Fibonacci Scale).
+> The Forecast for our second sprint is 16 Story Points (using the Fibonacci Scale).

 ### Rationale For Our Forecast
 > The rationale for the forecast is as follows: